By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Friendlier neighbors are the Embera people who live in the Darién province.
 A day trip or overnight tour can grant you insight into their way of life and distinctive pastimes.

-For a truly unique experience, see the sunrise on the Pacific and set on the Atlantic.
-This magical feat is possible only in one place in the world: the dormant Barú volcano in Boquete, western Panama.
+For a truly unique experience, see the sun rise on the Pacific and set on the Atlantic.
+This magical feat is possible in only one place in the world: the dormant Barú volcano in Boquete, western Panama.

 Geisha Coffee, the “champagne of coffees”, is grown on the mountains of Boquete and will put quite a dent in your wallet.
 It is, however, a must-try in Panama.